 A doctor examines his patient's back during an appointment.

-Long-term back pain treatments
+Long-term back pain relief and treatments

 If chronic back pain makes it difficult for you to move throughout your day, it might be time for you to seek out long-term pain relief.
 Common back pain treatments used for back pain relief include physical therapy, manual therapy and back surgery.